raydenlim/tp/docs/UserGuide.md

 > * ASSIGNMENT The name of the assignment.

 Examples:
-* `deletecomment 1 a/Functional Expressionism` deletes the comment on student 1's Functional Expressionism assignment.
+* `deletecomment 1 a/Functional Expressionism` deletes the comment on student 1's Functional Expressionism assignment if it exists.
-* `deletecomment 2 a/Rune Reading` deletes the comment on student 2's Rune Reading assignment.
+* `deletecomment 2 a/Rune Reading` deletes the comment on student 2's Rune Reading assignment if it exists.

 [Back to Table of Contents](#table-of-contents)